-We incurred losses of \$905,000 and \$893,000 for the three months ended March 31, 2010 and 2009, respectively, and we had an accumulated deficit of \$12.6 million at March 31, 2010.
-Since we do not currently generate revenue from any of our products, including those already cleared for commercial marketing by the FDA, we expect to continue to generate losses in connection with the initial commercial launch of such FDA-cleared products and the continual development of our other products and technologies.
+We incurred losses of \$2.3 million and \$1.9 million for the six months ended June 30, 2010 and 2009, respectively, and we had an accumulated deficit of \$14.0 million at June 30, 2010.
+Since we do not currently generate significant revenue from any of our products, including those already cleared for commercial marketing by the FDA, we expect to continue to generate losses in connection with the initial commercial launch of such FDA-cleared products and the continual development of our other products and technologies.
 Our research and development activities are budgeted to expand over time, particularly as we commence clinical trials for our Gastroplasty Device and other of our product candidates.
-We are also in the process of building a marketing and distribution infrastructure in advance of the commercial launch of the AMID StaplerTM, including the hiring and training of marketing, sales and customer service personnel and the purchase of inventory.
-As of April 30, 2010, we have hired both a Vice President of Marketing and Sales and a National Sales Manager, and we expect to have several regional sales professionals in place before commencing direct-selling activities in June 2010.
+We are also continuing to build our marketing and distribution infrastructure in support of the commercial launch of the AMID StaplerTM, including the hiring and training of 11 marketing, sales and customer service personnel and the purchase of inventory.
 We may further expand our marketing and distribution throughout 2010 and beyond.
-We anticipate that several months of selling activities will be required before market acceptance of the AMID Stapler reaches a level that results in significant revenues; however, there can be no assurance that this investment in commercial infrastructure and inventory will result in significant revenues in a timely manner or at all.
-As a result, we believe our operating losses are likely to be substantial over the next several years, and we will require additional resources if we are to be successful.